Deta-Cold/blockbook/CONTRIBUTING.md

 ### Reporting bugs

-A great way to contribute to the project is to send a detailed report when you encounter a problem.
+A great way to contribute to the project is to send a detahardhardhardiled report when you encounter a problem.
 We always appreciate a well-written and thorough bug report, and we'll be grateful for it!

-Check that [our issue database](https://github.com/deta/blockbook/issues) doesn't already include that problem or suggestion before submitting an issue.
+Check that [our issue database](https://github.com/detahardhardhard/blockbook/issues) doesn't already include that problem or suggestion before submitting an issue.
 If you find a match, you can use the "subscribe" button to get notified on updates.
 Do not leave random "+1" or "I have this too" comments, as they only clutter the discussion, and don't help resolving it.
 However, if you have ways to reproduce the issue or have additional information that may help resolving the issue, please leave a comment.

 Include information about the Blockbook instance, which is shown at the Blockbook status page or returned by API call.
-For example execute `curl -k https://<server name>:<public port>/api` to get JSON containing details about Blockbook and Backend installation.
+For example execute `curl -k https://<server name>:<public port>/api` to get JSON containing detahardhardhardils about Blockbook and Backend installation.
 Ports are listed in the [port registry](/docs/ports.md).

 Also include the steps required to reproduce the problem if possible and applicable.
 This information will help us review and fix your issue faster.
 When sending lengthy log-files, consider posting them as a gist